IEvangelist/blazorators/src/Blazor.SpeechSynthesis.WebAssembly/README.md

 await builder.Build().RunAsync();
 ```

-Anywhere needed within your Razor component, or Blazor client code — either `@inject` or `[Inject]` the `IStorageService` type.
+Anywhere needed within your Razor component, or Blazor client code — either `@inject` or `[Inject]` the `ISpeechSynthesisService` type.
 The interface takes the following shape:

 ```csharp
 using Blazor.Serialization.Extensions;